cablehead/gpt2099.nu/README.md

 content_type
 : MIME type for content (e.g., "application/json")

+type
+: content type indicator ("document" for uploaded files)

+document_name
+: display name for documents (defaults to filename)

+original_path
+: full path to the original document file

+file_size
+: size of the document in bytes

+cache_control
+: caching directive ("ephemeral" for documents)
 ```

 > **Note:** We plan to rename `"options"` to `"inherited"` to clarify its behavior.